DorShit/smcver-gui/README.md

 ## Requirements

-Nodejs install inorder to use npm.
+Node.js install inorder to use npm.

 ## Known Issues